 One of the most massive intelligence breaches ever, and most people don't seem to want to talk about it.

-Now, that is the case of Debbie Wasserman Schultz and the hiring of this uh IT guy or so-called called IT guy, Minrana Wan is his name.
+Now, that is the case of Debbie Wasserman Schultz and the hiring of this IT guy or so-called IT guy, Imran Awan, that's his name, and Debbie Wasserman Schultz.

-And uh Debbie Wasserman Schultz, now this guy may be close to a deal with federal prosecutors in what is now becoming a bizarre criminal case, uh, with really big potential national security implications, because now there's been a motion filed in this particular case suggesting that Awan's defense attorney and federal prosecutors have been negotiating a guilty plea, and uh this is all gonna come up at a July third hearing.
+Now, this guy may be close to a deal with federal prosecutors in what is now becoming a bizarre criminal case with really big potential national security implications because now there's been a motion filed in this particular case suggesting that Awan's defense attorney and federal prosecutors have been negotiating a guilty plea, and this is all going to come up at a July 3rd hearing.

 Well, we all know that's not true.